nwendel/AttachedProperties/README.md

 # AttachedProperties [![Build status](https://ci.appveyor.com/api/projects/status/9l9iji73dae9j0da?svg=true)](https://ci.appveyor.com/project/nwendel/attachedproperties-py5wh)

-A small library for dynamically adding attached properties to any existing instance without creating a dervived type.
+A small library for dynamically adding attached properties to any existing instance without creating a derived type.
 It works similar in nature to WPF's attached dependency properties however it can be used on any type and not just types deriving from DependencyObject.

 ### NuGet Package